20 Best Personal Websites (Examples) 2026

 Built with: Squarespace

-There’s one main thing about Kantwon that makes it different than any other personal website on this list: It’s FUN!
+There’s one main thing about Kantwon that makes it different from any other personal website on this list: it’s fun!

 From the headshot above the fold to the use of emojis, cool images, and vibrant colors, Kantwon’s page has a lot of life in it.